nilebox/kanarini/README.md

 To see a working example, you can use `curl` or browser with address http://localhost:30900.
 Note that you need to set the header `Host: example.com` in order for Contour to forward requests to underlying "canary" and "stable" services.
+To achieve that, you can use a Firefox browser extension [Header Editor](https://addons.mozilla.org/en-US/firefox/addon/header-editor/).

 Alternatively, you could open service URLs directly:
 - canary: http://localhost:30980